Teanquisitor/estoty-test-survivors/README.md

 If you don’t have experience with Dependency Injection, please use the Service Locator pattern instead.
 The Singleton pattern is not allowed.

+# EXTRA
+● Add "Quests" feature to the game.